MND Australia

 • pre-existing conditions such as arthritis.

-It is important to speak with a health professional involved in your care to find out the best strategies to manage pain.
+Your healthcare team can help find the best strategies to manage pain.
 Ways of managing pain include:

 • early referral to a physiotherapist and occupational therapist (OT)